status-im/nimbus-eth1/nimbus/db/core_db/README.md

           db = capture.recorder           # use the recorder in place of db ...

-        for key,value in capture:         # process recorded data ...
+        for key,value in capture.recorder.kvt:
+         ...                              # process recorded data